JamesTurnerGit/talktalkTechtest/README.md

 ## Sidenote
-I've seen a very similar problem before in a game! shenzhen IO where you design circuits and code chips using assembly, just for fun heres my solution in the game [screenie here]
+I've seen a very similar problem before in a game! shenzhen IO where you design circuits and code chips using an assembly-like language, just for fun heres my solution in the game

 ![ShenZhen IO screenshot](shenzhen.PNG)